 Although a darker roast has deep flavor, it has a lower caffeine content than an average roast.

 Size of grounds is another important factor.
 When water flows through the grind, it extracts flavors together with caffeine.
-If you want more caffeine to flow out, ensure your grind is as fine as possible.
+If you want more caffeine to flow out, ensure to use your grinder to grind is as fine as possible.

 A fine grind increases your coffee’s surface area, thus more caffeine is extracted.
 This explains why espresso has a higher quantity of caffeine.